"The wound is the place where the Light enters you."

 Swimming in the Wounded Child's pain is a Charlatan who uses suffering as currency.

-The Wounded Child collapsed into empathy because he once used his gifts to harm.
+He collapsed into empathy because he once used his gifts to harm.
 He saw into someone's wounds and exploited them.
 He used his sensitivity as a weapon.
 The guilt was unbearable.
-So he dissolved his boundaries and called it compassion.
+He dissolved his boundaries and called it compassion.

 Watch the Wounded Child when his survival is threatened.
 The Charlatan emerges—sharp, manipulative, suddenly willing to use what he sees.
 He has more power than he admits.
 The Charlatan has been there the whole time, hidden behind the helplessness.